-Influenza kills between 250,000 and half a million people annually, according to the World Health Organization.
+Influenza kills between 290,000 and 650,000 people annually, according to the World Health Organization.
 And major pandemics are capable of causing millions of deaths across the globe, much like the Spanish flu outbreak of 1918, which was responsible for an estimated 30 to 50 million deaths worldwide.

 Existing vaccines for the flu are effective, but not perfect.
 They rely on antibodies to fight the infection, but they only target the surface characteristics, which doesn’t stop the virus from adapting and mutating — thus more devious strains develop, creating the need to constantly create and administer upgraded vaccines.

-But now researchers have made a breakthrough, discovering a “blueprint” for a universal vaccine that could protect against all strains of seasonal influenza, and remarkably, even future viruses that are as yet unknown.
+In 2013, researchers discovered a “blueprint” for a universal vaccine that could protect against all strains of seasonal influenza, and remarkably, even future viruses that are as yet unknown.

 During the 2009 swine flu pandemic, scientists monitored the health condition of more than 300 students and staff at the Imperial College London.
 They discovered that people who were minimally affected by the flu had a stronger presence of CD8 T cells in their blood at the start of the pandemic; CD8 T cells are naturally occurring immune cells the body uses to fight viruses.